WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 request URI and an Identity header field in the HTTP Request.
 The Identity header field is identical in syntax and semantics to the SIP Identity header field defined in [@RFC8224], just carried in HTTP instead of SIP.
-This request returns a call URI (unique in space and time for this call) in the Location header field of a 201 response sent by the server.
+This request returns a globally unique call URI in the Location header field of a 201 response sent by the server.
 Typically the response will also include a session cookie, bound to the call, to facilitate sticky session routing in HTTP proxies.
 This allows all further signalling and media to reach the same RIPP server that handled the initial request, while facilitating failover should that server go down.

 Once a call has been created, a long-lived HTTP transaction is initiated from the client to the server for purposes of